py5coding/py5book/content/processing_mode.md

     return img
 ```

+The Python function `alter_image()` takes two parameters.
+The type hints are optional but are useful for clarity and to assist your IDE with code completion.
+The `img` parameter is in fact a `Py5Image` object.
+The `Py5Image` object has all the features of `Py5Image` objects.
+Here, we are using [](/reference/sketch_np_pixels) to alter the object's pixels with numpy broadcasting.

+Contemplate what is happening between the Java code and the Python code: a `PImage` object in Java becomes a `Py5Image` object in Python.
+That `Py5Image` object is returned to Java, where it can be cast back to the same `PImage` object.
+If you pass the same `PImage` object to Python multiple times, it will be the same `Py5Image` object every time.

+```python
+py5_tools.register_processing_mode_key('test_transfer', alter_image)
+py5_tools.register_processing_mode_key('np', np)
+```

 The callables linked to the keys must be registered with py5.
 The first call to [](/reference/py5tools_register_processing_mode_key) registers the `alter_image()` function with the key `'test_transfer'`.
 This key was used by the `callPython()` method in Java.
 The second call to [](/reference/py5tools_register_processing_mode_key) registers the imported Numpy library `np`.
 As this is a large library, all of its functions are accessible with `callPython()` given the correct key, as long as it can be called with position-only parameters.
 In our example, we called `np.random.randint()` with the key `"np.random.randint"`.

 ```python
-py5_tools.register_processing_mode_key('test_transfer', alter_image)
-py5_tools.register_processing_mode_key('np', np)
+py5.run_sketch(_jclassname='test.TestSketch')
 ```

 To run the Processing Mode Sketch, we must tell py5 to create our Java class `'test.TestSketch'` instead of the default `py5.core.Sketch` (which inherits from `py5.core.SketchBase`).

-```python
-py5.run_sketch(_jclassname='test.TestSketch')
-```

 That's Processing Mode in a nutshell.
 There are still some things you need to be aware of related to error handling and Jupyter Notebooks, but beyond that, Processing Mode is a pretty straightforward way of using py5.